astral-sh/ty/README.md

 When type checking, ty will find installed packages in the active virtual environment (via `VIRTUAL_ENV`) or discover a virtual environment named `.venv` in the project root or working directory.
-It will not find packackes in non-virtual environments without specifying the target path with `--python`.
+It will not find packages in non-virtual environments without specifying the target path with `--python`.
 See the [module discovery](./docs/README.md#module-discovery) documentation for details.